gost-dom/browser/docs/why-gost.md

-The test case becomes just that, verifying that given some user input in the browser, the use case is called with verifyable arguments, error messages are verified for invalid inputs, as well as the response to the user based on different pre-programmed responses from the mocked use case.
+The test case becomes just that, verifying that given some user input in the browser, the use case is called with verifyable arguments, error messages are verified for invalid inputs, as well as the feedback to the user is verified for different pre-programmed mocked responses from the use case call.

 > [!tip]
 >